 A Huddle Board is a tool for visualizing the work and workflow of a team or organization.
 Huddle Boards are most often physical boards like a whiteboard which include “cards” or “post its” to show status, progress and issues related to a project or business initiative.
+Typical huddle boards track various metrics such as safety, quality, delivery, costs, budgets, inventory, team recognition, or anything else important for teams to monitor on an ongoing basis.

 What are Huddle Boards, and what are best practices, tools and templates for teams and organizations?